dkoz/kozejin-cogs/README.md

 CloneTracker | Track Diablo Clone/Uber Diablo
-Pokedex | Search for your favorite pokemon or item info Deckard Cain | Chat with Deckard Cain on ChatGPT Speaker | Send and edit messages as the bot
-Timestamps | Create discord timestamps
+Pokedex | Search for your favorite pokemon or item info Deckard Cain | Chat with Deckard Cain on ChatGPT Timestamps | Create discord timestamps
 SteamApp | Look up steam games and steam user profiles